-The macOS Sierra update brings more than just a brand new name for the software that runs on your Mac, MacBook and iMac.
+The macOS Sierra update brings more than just a brand new name for the software that runs on your Mac, MacBook, and iMac.
 This latest update adds new MacBook Emoji and other important updates.
 The new macOS Sierra 10.12.4 update adds Night Shift to your Mac and the new macOS Sierra 10.12.5 update adds several reasons to update.

 Apple began automatically downloading the macOS Sierra update to many computers earlier this year and you may see it show up on your Mac unexpectedly.
-This is prompting more users to install macOS Sierra even though it is not required.
+This is prompting more users to install macOS Sierra even though it is not a required upgrade.

 Many users are asking if they should upgrade from OS X El Capitan to macOS Sierra or upgrade from OS X Yosemite to macOS Sierra and this will help you make that decision based on your specific situation.